Neotys-Labs/neoload-cli/README.md

    - [Setup resources in Neoload Web](#setup-resources-in-neoload-web)
    - [Define a test settings](#define-a-test-settings)
    - [Upload a Neoload project](#upload-a-neoload-project)
+     - [Excluding files from the project upload] (#excluding-files-from-the-project-upload)
  - [Run a test](#run-a-test)
    - [Stop a running test](#stop-a-running-test)
  - [View results](#view-results)